practice-golang/bookshelf/README.md

 * `make` -> `cd bin` -> `bookshelf` or `go build` -> `bookshelf` or `go run main.go`
 * Read/Write test : `requests.http`

+## Preference file
+* Once on `bookshelf` binary first run, `bookshelf.ini` which contain db connection will be created

 ## Database
 * Default is `sqlite`
 * See `consts/db.go` to choose one